10Nates/discord-jail-plusplus/README.md

 __GENERAL DETAILS__
 ---
-> Data is stored in Sqlite.
+> Data is stored in SQLite.

 > Time is parsed as ?Y?M?w?d?h?m?s